 A huge step forward

-Getting the news that Jack’s trial had positive results is one of those moments that I will never forget.
+Getting the news that Jack's trial had positive results is one of those moments that I will never forget.
 When I got the call, my legs went from under me.
 I ended up sat on the floor of Asda car park in Wigan looking up at the glorious sun and clear blue skies and I began to cry as I thought of everything that we have been through in the last 10 years.
-The blood sweat and tears that got us too today.
-At times I haven’t been able to tell people the true toll it’s taken on us all physically and mentally.

 The data the trial has generated has shown that the drug Jack is taking is slowing down the progression of the disease.
 It's pushing back the feared milestones of losses we know lie ahead.
 It's not a cure but it's a step in the right direction and everything we have all been working for.

 In those tears that fell in Asda car park there was an overwhelming sense of guilt.
-The knowledge that Jack is 1 of a few hundred boys currently receiving the treatment.
+The knowledge that Jack is one of a few hundred boys currently receiving the treatment.
 There are an estimated 300,000 patients worldwide and 2,500 patients in the UK who will need access to the treatment if future studies are successful.

 The trial recruited patients globally, including in the UK through DMD Hub which you helped us fund, and was delivered at four sites funded by Joining Jack and Duchenne UK (Newcastle, Alder Hey, Oswestry and Great Ormond Street Hospital).

-For us, we will continue to search for new treatments to help Jack, but this is also the beginning of a new journey to help other people living with Duchenne get access to the drug that’s helping him now.
-We don’t know how long regulatory approval will take and whether we can get the drug reimbursed but armed with this data set we will help every step of the way to get a treatment for everyone living with Duchenne.
+For us, we will continue to search for new treatments to help Jack, but this is also the beginning of a new journey to help other people living with Duchenne get access to the drug that's helping him now.

 Today, I quite simply want to say thank you to you all for Joining Jack and helping us find a treatment for Duchenne.
 Please continue to support us on our journey.